 The sampling tube is inserted through the side plates of the economizer housing, placing it across the return air opening on the unit basepan.
-See Fig. 42.
-The holes in the sampling tube face downward, into the return air stream.
-The sampling tube is connected using tubing to the return air sensor mounted on a bracket high on the partition between return filter and controller location.
+The holes in the sampling tube face into the return air stream.
+See Fig. 52 and 53 for sensor assembly locations, sampling tube location and orientation, and airflow direction example.
+The sampling tube is connected using tubing to the return air sensor mounted on a bracket low on the partition, near the return air filter and opposite the controller location.